frankieliu/algorithms/ml/audio/transducer_meet.md

 \text{Pr}(y^* \in \mathcal{Y}^* | x^*) = \sum_{a^* \in \mathcal{B}^{-1}(y^*)} \text{Pr}(a^* | x^*)
 \]

-Network will model a distrubution over *alignment* space.
+Network will model a distribution over *alignment* space.

 ## notation